 The TOD'S Group wants to help promote the image of Italy around the world, by giving special support to major initiatives to protect and promote Italian heritage.
 Its aim is to consolidate the great reputation of Italy and maintain and promote tourism, which also positively impacts the economy.

 A four-year agreement is in place with the Municipality of Milan, which is aimed at supporting the implementation, curatorship and promotion of research and proposal activities carried out by the PAC.
 Founded in 1954, PAC represents one of the first examples in Italy of an exhibition space designed for contemporary art that serves as a key link to the international community.
 It can host unique exhibitions of worldwide importance, with an average of 20,000 visitors to each of its exhibits.
-Within the scope of the agreement in place with the Municipality of Milan in support of the PAC’s activity, in 2015 TOD’S also implemented and promoted, in the capacity of technical sponsor, an important photographic exhibition dedicated to one of the founding fathers of contemporary photography, David Bailey; the related proceeds were fully assigned, in support of the PAC itself, for maintenance, protection and restoration interventions, and in favour of a well-known non-profit organization.
+Within the scope of the agreement in support of the PAC’s activity, in 2016 TOD’S also implemented and promoted, in the capacity of technical sponsor, an important photographic exhibition, So Far So Goude, dedicated to Jean Paul Goude, the unmistakable “auteur d’images” who marked the iconographic imagery of recent decades, the proceeds of which were fully assigned, in support of the PAC itself, for maintenance, protection and restoration interventions, and in favour of a well-known non-profit organization.

 For the second year, the TOD’S Group also gave its contribution to the PAC for the photographic exhibition named “Riscatti” (Redemptions), dedicated to multi-culturality and integration.
 The proceeds from the sale of the photos displayed at the exhibition, which were taken by persons from all over the world, were used to provide Italian and foreign new mothers in difficulty with the Home Visiting service delivered by the CAF association (www.caf-onlus.org), which operates in the sector of hospitality and care of child victims of abuse and neglect and support for families in crisis.